TravelMapping/HighwayData/hwy_data/THA/thatp/README.md

 * 1376 seems to be unsigned (as of 2024).
 * 1377 seems to be unsigned (as of 2021).
 * 1380 seems to be unsigned (as of 2024).
+* 1396 seems to be unsigned (as of 2024), though most of it is unpaved and lacks imagery.
 * 1399 seems to be unsigned (as of 2024).
 * 1401 seems to be unsigned (as of 2022).
 * 1402 [is signed](https://www.google.com/maps/@16.5768702,98.6545542,3a,15y,216.44h,77.14t/data=!3m6!1e1!3m4!1soPSuPsDJErglgEG-WIGLIQ!2e0!7i16384!8i8192?entry=ttu&g_ep=EgoyMDI0MDkwOS4wIKXMDSoASAFQAw%3D%3D).